 - Network with entrepreneurs, business owners, and mentors

 - Combine your technical skill with business acumen

 In alignment with Waterloo's COVID-19 pandemic response, all BE courses for the spring 2020 term will be delivered virtually.
 For important updates and more information about how COVID-19 is impacting Waterloo operations, please visit the main Coronavirus Information page.

 Course offerings by semester are based on current plans.
 Semester schedules are subject to change.

 Fall 2020 term

 Winter 2021 term

-Note: Fall 2020 and Winter 2021 term information is preliminary/subject to change.
+Note: Winter & Spring 2021 term information is preliminary/subject to change.
 Visit Business and Entrepreneurship Courses page for more information

 Information on tuition fees for the Graduate Diploma in Business and Entrepreneurship can be found on the Tuition fee schedules web page.